golubitsky/blog/_posts/2022-09-25-Stockhausen.md

 > When the music has stopped, then we are modulated, and to some extent the old periodicities start to regain the rhythms that they had before, but they are _never_ the same, no matter what comes through us.
 We _are_ modulated once and forever.

-On what is natural and artifical:
+On what is natural and artificial:

 > [The technology of the synthesizer] is an extension of man.
 It's part of us.
 It is we.
 You cannot divide it from us.
 How can you divide an oyster from its shell?
 Or let's say a violin player from his violin?
 Then he's no longer a violin player.